Cisco-UKI-DevX/ASAonAWS-Ansible-Deployment/README.md

 ![](images/environment.gif)

 Remember not to share these keys with anyone, they secure your AWS account and someone could use them to spin up all sorts so keep them safe.
+As soon as I finished writing this guide I rotated the the keys for my account as you should on a regular basis.

 ### Run the playbook